grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 smaller period are of no interest_ to us, and from this perspective, Graphite _is correct_.

-But what if those numbers are the price of a stock.
-There may be hundreds of thousand of trades within a 10 second interval, yet we do not want to (or cannot, for technical reasons) record every single one of them?
+But what if those numbers are the price of a stock: there may be hundreds of thousand of trades within a 10 second interval, yet we do not want to (or cannot, for technical reasons) record every single one of them?
 In this scenario having the last value override all previous